maksymHalt/marbness/README.md

 - **store** - redux store
 - **models** - redux/rematch models ([more info here](https://github.com/rematch/rematch#step-2-models))
 - **utils** - util functions like validators, checkers etc.
+- **fonts** - fonts that are used to generate lighter formats (woff, woff2) in public folder.
+- **img** - images that are used to generate lighter format (wepb) in public folder.

-There stored static files, like fonts, in folder `public`
+There stored static files, like favicon, in folder `public`

 ## Styles